skip to content

 Where to seek assistance

-The Adult Safeguarding Unit within the Office for Ageing Well commenced operation on 1 October 2019.
-It can receive and respond to reports of elder abuse within South Australia.
+The Adult Safeguarding Unit within the Office for Ageing Well can receive and respond to reports of elder abuse within South Australia.

-There are further agencies that may be able to provide assistance depending on the circumstances of the abuse:
+There are other agencies that may be able to help depending on the circumstances of the abuse:

 SA Police